 Key drivers to change in the projections

-As these pupil projections are based on ONS’s national population projections, alongside participation rates, they are directly affected by the assumptions made by ONS.
-Changes in the population who are of school age is largely driven by changes in the birth rate rather than direct immigration.
-However, that birth rate is in turn affected by any increase in the number of children born to non-UK born women (compared to those born to non UK-born women).
-The number of children born to non-UK born women increased by around 75 per cent between 2002 and 2013 (the years in which many children currently in schools were born), although this was a period of increased births generally.
+Changes in the population who are of school age is generally driven by changes in the birth rate rather than direct immigration.
+However, the higher levels of migration seen in recent years will have included some children of school age (for example, families from Ukraine).
+In addition, the birth rate can be affected by any increase in the number of children born to non-UK born women (compared to those born to UK-born women) as they may have higher fertility rates[1] (opens in a new tab).
+The percentage of children who were born to non-UK born women increased from 24.0% of births in England in 2007 to around 30.3% in 2022.

 Alternative scenarios